scg-unibe-ch/ese2016-team7/documentation/srs.md

 This website should work flawlessly on all browsers.
 An ad/user should be unique.
 The website should be designed elegantly and modern.
-The primary color should be pink (Set primary color to pink: _Done_) There mustn't be more than a fixed amount of premium ads.
+The primary color should be pink (Set primary color to pink: _Done_) There mustn't be more than a fixed amount of premium ads. (_To be done_) The Homepage should be personalized for each user (_To be done_)